CalebHicks1/cloud-storage-integration/google_drive/README.md

 ## Examples

-`go run main.go -t list -f 1uh_vYAT8SrEC2pdf6ETww70MgvouBdTo`
+`go run main.go -t list -d 1uh_vYAT8SrEC2pdf6ETww70MgvouBdTo`

 This lists all files in the folder with id "1uh_vYAT8SrEC2pdf6ETww70MgvouBdTo"

-`go run main.go -t ls`
+`go run main.go -t list`

 Lists all files in the root directory of the given Google Drive account